Calluses and CornsSkip to the navigation

 Calluses and corns on the feet are often caused by pressure from footwear.
 Walking barefoot also causes calluses.

 Calluses and corns often form on bunions, hammer, claw, or mallet toes, or on the bumps caused by rheumatoid arthritis.
 Calluses and corns on the feet may also be caused by repeated pressure due to sports (such as a callus on the bottom of a runner's foot), an odd way of walking (abnormal gait), or a bone structure, such as flat feet or bone spurs (small, bony growths that form along joints).

 You can tell you have a corn or callus by the way it looks.
 A callus is hard, dry, and thick, and it may appear grayish or yellowish.
 It may be less sensitive to the touch than surrounding skin, and it may feel bumpy.
 A hard corn is also firm and thick.
 It may have a soft yellow ring with a gray center.
 A soft corn looks like an open sore.

 Calluses and corns often are not painful, but they can cause pain when you are walking or wearing shoes.
 And they may make it hard for your feet to fit in your shoes.
-Any type of pressure applied to the callus or corn, such as squeezing it, can also cause pain.

 How are calluses and corns diagnosed?

 Your doctor will look at the calluses or corns that are causing problems for you.
 He or she may also ask you questions about your work, your hobbies, or the types of shoes you wear.
 An X-ray of the foot may be done if your doctor suspects a problem with the bones.